-The My Left Foot filmmaker and his wife Fran have lived in the magnificent Victorian home for 27 years.
+The My Left Foot filmmaker and his wife Fran lived in the magnificent Victorian home for 27 years.

 Sheridan told the Irish Independent: “We have bought an apartment around the corner on the canal so we will still be in the same area.
 I love the area.